sergiopnvds/cs525/assign2/README.txt

 	Returns the insert position in a LRU buffer discarding fixed.

+#searchLowerTimeK:

+	Returns the insert position in a LRU-K buffer discarding.

 #searchBitZero:

 	Returns the insert position in a CLOCK buffer discarding fixed.